-Certified school nurses are allocated to schools based on a school's enrollment, in accordance with the state mandated ratio of 1:1,500, the medical needs of the students attending each school, and a minimum allocation of one nurse per building.
-In addition to each building with District schools having a full-time nurse, certified school nurses and the Office of School Health Services are available by telephone for consultation, as well as school site visits when requested.
-Certain medical conditions require procedures that can only be performed by a nurse.
-These conditions include g-tube with medication, catheterization when the student cannot perform self-catheterization, and insulin when the student cannot self-administer.
-As schools are dynamic and as the medical needs of the schools change regularly, additional adjustments may be made to assignments throughout the school year.
+Certified school nurses are allocated to schools based on a school's enrollment, in accordance with the state mandated ratio of 1:1,500, and the medical needs of the students enrolled in each school.
+In addition to school-based nurses, certified school nurses in the Office of School Health Services are available by telephone for consultation, as well as school site visits.
+Certified school nurses inform and complement the Multi-Tiered System of Support in schools; and, Individualized Education Program (IEP), English Language Learners (ELL), and behavioral health planning, in addition to the myriad of health-related tasks performed each day.
+As schools are dynamic and as the medical needs of the students change regularly, certified school nurse assignments are adjusted throughout the school year.